-Are you looking for a Victoria BC family lawyer?
-Our lawyers can help you if you need a separation agreement, family law legal services, or alternative dispute resolution.
+Are you looking for family lawyers in Victoria BC?
+We can connect you with lawyers can help you if you need a separation agreement, family law legal services, or alternative dispute resolution.

 The most important thing in family law is making sure children are taken care of.
 Our top lawyers run a collaborative family law practice.
 This means they are against fighting things out in court.